Manhattan Center for Science and Mathematics: Description

 Like all New York City high schools, admission is by application.
 Admission priority for Manhattan Center is given first to students attending the Isaac Newton Junior High School, which shares the campus with Manhattan Center; second to students residing in District 4; and then to other residents citywide.

 The academic performance of this school is extremely high, as measured by New York State Regents Examinations scores, scholarship rates and a 95% graduation rate.
 MCSM is consistently one of the highest performing schools in the State of New York.
 In 2007, David Jimenez became the Principal.
 In 2009, MCSM graduated 97% of its students.
 Students graduating from Manhattan Center have attended top-notch colleges, including Ivy League colleges.

 The curriculum includes Advanced Placement courses and special programs, and research and internship opportunities.
-The school offers AP World History, AP Art History, AP Macroeconomics, AP US Government, AP US History, AP English Language and Composition, AP English Literature and Composition, AP Precalculus, AP Calculus AB, AP Calculus BC, AP Physics C, AP Biology, AP Chemistry, AP Statistics, AP Computer Science Principles, AP Spanish Language and Culture and AP Spanish Literature and Culture.
+The school offers AP World History, AP Art History, AP Macroeconomics, AP US Government, AP US History, AP English Language and Composition, AP English Literature and Composition, AP Precalculus, AP Calculus AB, AP Calculus BC, AP Physics C, AP Biology, AP Chemistry, AP Statistics, AP Computer Science Principles, AP Spanish Language and Culture, AP Psychology and AP Spanish Literature and Culture.
 There are several honors and accelerated courses.